aws-samples/step-functions-workflows-collection/batch-lambda-sam/README.md

 # AWS Batch with Lambda

-This workflow demonstrates how to use Step Functions to pre-process data with AWS Lambda functions and then orchestrate AWS Batch jobs.
+This workflow demonstrates how to use Step Functions to pre-process data with AWS Lambda and then orchestrate an AWS Batch job.
 Deploying this sample project will create an AWS Step Functions state machine, a Lambda function, and an AWS Batch job.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.